top of page

 Chapter 1: Terror on the Beach

+Rowan gasped.
 It was a person!

-Rowan strode forward slowly, her senses on high alert.
-As she approached she saw that it was a man, still wet from swimming ashore or being washed up, she wasn't sure.
-He had no weapons that she could see.
-She walked around to stand with the sun behind her so she could see him clearly.
-He was not Myrian.
+Striding forward slowly, her senses on high alert, Rowan approached to find a man, still wet from swimming or being washed ashore.
+He had no weapons that she could see, nor any belongings.
+She walked around him to stand with the sun behind her so she could see clearly.

 "Are you alright?"
 She shifted so her shadow fell over him.